 "The concept of writing a history of architecture from an indegenous perspective calls for an engagement with indegenous reality, which in our subcontinent would emerge from the conjunction of history, geography, and philosophy giving rise to our architectural ethos.

 The Lado Sarai Urban Improvement Project has been launched in the community early this year.
 The project seeks to put into implementation mode the work of research and study done by Greha and Delhi Urban Art Commission (DUAC) over a long period of time.

 The following note outlines the activities, time and resources required to design and plan a decentralized sewage treatment system at demonstration scale for the urban village of Lado Sarai, New Delhi.

 If the urban fabric within which the historic monuments are located is in a state of blight and disrepair, we cannot expect the inhabitants to appreciate the heritage value of the monuments and care for them.

 The spread of unauthorised construction in our cities has assumed significant proportions.
 One such unauthorised colony is Aya Nagar, situated on the south-western edge of Delhi.

 The architecture of Rajasthan is well-known and appreciated world-wide, primarily on account of its palaces and forts.
 The better known examples are in Jaipur, Jodhpur and Jaisalmer, which are visited an enjoyed by tourists in great number from all over the world.
-However, very few people are aware of the city of Bundi, which is perhaps the finest example of medieval architectue in Rajasthan.

 An initiative of 'urban renewal by citizens' carried out by Greha and funded by Delhi Kalyan Samiti